 Provide a short essay that will describe yourself, your background and interest in music and audio technology, and the reasons you want to attend the Sonic Arts Center’s program.
 This is your opportunity to introduce yourself to the Selection Committee and to create a positive impression on them.

 You must provide four recorded examples of your work.
 Each example should be no longer than four minutes in length Select examples that will showcase your skills in the following areas: performer, arranger/composer/songwriter and audio engineer.
 Examples can demonstrate one or more of these skills.
 Audio engineering credits will only be accepted if you are the primary engineer at the session.
 Assistant engineering examples are not acceptable.
-At least two examples must show your creative work in music as an arranger, composer, or songwriter.
+At least three examples must demonstrate your creative work in music as an arranger, composer, or songwriter.
+Since our program is production driven it’s important for you to showcase your ability to put together a piece of music by creating and recording parts (arranging) and writing original songs and/or scores.
+These three examples may also include your work as a performer and/or engineer.
 You must be the sole arranger, composer, or songwriter for these examples.
 Examples with partial credits will not be accepted.
 Examples of sound design for picture are not acceptable.
 However, music written for picture (underscore) will be accepted if it is submitted as a video in the MOV or MP4 format.
+We do not accept Mashups.
 Recorded examples must be submitted as an Audio CD.
 Make sure your name is on the CD.
 We do not accept thumb drives.

 Download our Examples Form and use it to describe your contribution to each example.
 This form provides a description of the various skills that can be demonstrated in the Examples as well as a place to document your contributions.

 Assemble all materials and submit to: